COSC3020/sum-NolanBerg/README.md

 The program to compute the sum of a list of numbers in `code.js` is incorrect (and the tests in `code.test.js` are failing).
 Correct the code such that it passes the tests.

+RESOURCES USED:  Originally coded the sum of list in python and asked chatgpt to convert to js.
+Below is python code to compute sum of list without testing

+import random

+random_integers = [random.randint(1, 10) for _ in range(5)]
+print(random_integers)

+sum = 0
+for num in random_integers:
+    sum += num

+print(sum)